 ART IS SURRENDER

-For so long I was looking for ways to relieve the pressure inside me.
+For most of my life I was looking for ways to relieve the pressure inside me.
 Vulnerability was terrifying.
-I was always questioning myself, always wondering what people thought about me.
+I was constantly questioning myself, always wondering what other people thought about me.

 Three ways to practice surrender with me: